 From India

-- to inform all the concerned that he will on leave from and to and in cases of emergency where one has to be contacted. also informed about whom to contact during his absence.
+Normally, such things are included in the disciplinary rules of the company.
+If nothing is mentioned, then one of these will have to be done: to inform all the concerned that he will be on leave from [start date] to [end date] and in cases of emergency where one has to be contacted.
+Also, inform about whom to contact during his absence.

-normally in an manuafacturing company, an alternative arrangement is made before anyone goes on leave. this will be true with other industries also, including software.
+Normally, in a manufacturing company, an alternative arrangement is made before anyone goes on leave.
+This will be true in other industries as well, including software.

 From India, Bangalore